hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step7-create-resource.md

 `make install`{{execute}}

-Re-run the controller.
+It's time to run your controller since it will serve the information for the Phase column.
+Run the controller.

 `cd /opt/go/src/example && make run`{{execute T2}}

+Notice it is running in a different terminal so you can return to this tab so see its activity.

 Retrieve the custom resource.

 `kubectl get ats`{{execute T1}}

-The new print column appears.
+Great, your new Operator is alive!
+The new `PHASE` column appears.
 The column is there. but the value is blank because you have a little more code to write.